Skip to main content

 Careers in Higher Education.
 Grace college online explores working in higher education & how our Master of Higher Education degree equips you

-Resident Director – Gershom Tadesse
+Resident Director – Jalen Williams

 A master’s in higher education can help you become a better RD because you’ll be able to maximize your impact.
 With education on the newest trends and strategies for resident directors, you’ll be able to use your strengths to the best of your abilities.